UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

     - What is Pyton?
     - What are features of the Python language?
+    - In the term 'HPC cluster', what does 'cluster' mean?
+    - In the term 'HPC cluster', what does 'HPC' mean?
+    - What are features of HPC clusters?

 ???- question "Overview of these sessions as a concept map"